From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 FOMO turns your updates from “nice to know” into “need to see.”

-It makes internal stories feel alive, not archived — like you’re tuning into something unfolding right now, not reading leftovers from last week.
+It makes internal stories feel like you’re tuning into something unfolding right now, not reading leftovers from last week.

 “You’ll hear the full story on Friday’s drop — don’t let someone else fill you in on Monday.”